For first-year students and transfer students entering Converse, submission of ACT or SAT scores are optional for admission purposes.

 How Do I Know if I Should Submit My Scores?

 If you’re pleased with your SAT or ACT scores and think they reflect your academic ability, you may submit them for consideration.
 However, test scores are not required for admission.
-All applications will be reviewed for admission and merit-based financial aid (including scholarships granted by Converse College) with or without test scores.
+All applications will be reviewed for admission and merit-based financial aid (including scholarships granted by Converse University) with or without test scores.
 For South Carolina state aid, test scores will still be required.
 If you are unsure of whether you wish to submit your test scores for consideration, you may contact the Office of Admissions by email at email@example.com or by phone at 864.596.9040.

 I am an international student.
 Do I need to submit my scores?